What to see on Isla Saona

 ,regionOfInterest=(3219,2133.5))

-A city of infinite contrasts, where glass skyscrapers coexist with medieval fortresses and its iconic red telephone boxes.
-If you don't know what to see in London in two days, this guide will make it easy for you to make the most of your trip without wasting time on last-minute searches or unnecessary travel.
+A city of infinite contrasts, where glass skyscrapers coexist with medieval fortresses and their iconic red telephone boxes.
+If you don't know what to see in London in two days, this guide will make it easy for you to enjoy your trip to the fullest without wasting time on last-minute searches or unnecessary travel.

 There are so many things to do in London that knowing where to start is complicated.
 Aware of this, this itinerary combines the great icons of the British capital with those typical neighbourhoods that define the city's personality, providing you with a most complete 2-day London tourism experience.

-In the following lines, you will discover how to tour the city efficiently, covering much of the itinerary on foot, and reserving public transport only for when it is strictly necessary.
+In the following lines, you will discover how to get around the city efficiently, covering much of the itinerary on foot, and reserving public transport only for when it is strictly necessary.

 ,regionOfInterest=(2905.5,1937.5))